-The proposed project area crosses a number of first order tributaries and ephemeral streams / flow paths located in the upper extent of sub-catchments.
+The proposed project area crosses several first order tributaries and ephemeral streams/flow paths located in the upper extent of sub-catchments.
 All potential wetlands within 100 metres of the project were identified via aerial photographs and/or site investigations.
-These are mapped in Error!
-Reference source not found.with detailed information and photographs of each site provided Appendix E
+These are mapped in Appendix B, Error!
+Reference source not found.with detailed information and photographs of each site provided in Appendix E

 A total of 22 actual or potential wetlands were identified.
-Out of these 22 actual and potential wetlands, seven sites were considered to meet the criteria for a natural wetland under the NPS-FW and six are anticipated to be impacted by the proposed works.
-Some potential sites were excluded because they are farm ponds, which are considered to meet the criteria of wetlands constructed by artificial means.
+Out of these, seven sites were considered to meet the criteria for a natural wetland under the NPS-FW and six are anticipated to be impacted by the proposed works.
+Some potential sites were excluded because they are farm ponds, which meet the criteria of wetlands constructed by artificial means.
 Three sites were excluded based on the improved pasture rules, defined as area of land where exotic pasture species have been deliberately sown or maintained for the purpose of pasture production (MfE, 2021).
 These are areas of heavily grazed and pugged pasture, with small numbers of wetland plants and weeds such as buttercup, Edgar's rush, soft rush, native water pepper (Persicaria decipiens), and Mercer grass (Paspalum distichum).